Niagara Falls Is An Easy Day Trip From Toronto

 If you want a truly Canadian wine experience, make sure to try the icewines.
 While the Niagara region is one of the mildest in Canada, there is still snow.
 As the weather gets cold, it is ideal conditions to produce a limited stock of icewine.
 I am not a sweet wine fan but icewine is one of David’s favourites!

 If you are coming to Niagara Falls with children, you might plan a visit to MarineLand.
 You will get both a great water show as well as some amusement rides.
 If you are a shopper, there is an outlet mall just at the highway exit to NOTL.
 The Niagara region is a great place to find a wide variety of fruit and veggies.
 We make a special trip to NOTL for asparagus when it is in season.
 The Niagara escapement is a great place for hiking.

 Close to NOTL you will find the entrance to the Welland Canal.
 The Welland Canal links Lake Ontario with Lake Erie with a series of locks.
 You can easily visit Lock 3 and learn more about the history of the canals.
 You may even catch a large boat moving through the lock.
 We have seen parts of the Canadian lock system when we visited cottage country.
-We have also travelled along the Panama Canal.
+On one cruise, we also travelled along the Panama Canal.
 We cruised along the Suez Canal and even without locks it was a fascinating experience.
 But it is always interesting to visit the Welland Canal.

 There are lots of reasons to visit the Niagara region.
-Visit for a day from Toronto or stay longer.
+Visit for a day from Toronto or stay in a hotel with a great view of the Falls.
+Do a winery tour.
+And don’t miss icewine tasting.
 You will definitely find many things to do in Niagara Falls for all ages!